 The name meth mouth was coined during the period 2004-2005.
 This was a major problem for corrections personnel who were responsible for processing new inmates for the city jail.
-The rampant tooth decay has been in existence much earlier to the year 2004 in these people; however it was found that there has been a sharp increase in the people having rampant caries.
-In addition it was also seen that many of these people had rampant caries and ANUG as compared to earlier years.
-On further examination it was found that these people having combination of rampant caries and ANUG were addicts of methamphetamine.
+The rampant tooth decay has been in existence much earlier than the year 2004 in these people; however, it was found that there has been a sharp increase in the people having rampant caries.
+In addition, it was also seen that many of these people had rampant caries and ANUG as compared to earlier years.
+On further examination, it was found that these people having a combination of rampant caries and ANUG were addicts of methamphetamine.

 Side effects of Methamphetamines on Dental Health

-• Lifestyle Effects – People taking meth neglect their personal/ oral hygiene, consume less food, sleep less and take more of sugary foods and soda.
+• Lifestyle Effects – People taking meth neglect their personal/ oral hygiene, consume less food, sleepless, and take more sugary foods and soda.
 Poor oral hygiene causes gum infections and periodontal disease.
 Consumption of non-nutritious food and sleeplessness weakens the immune system thereby affecting your resistance to gum diseases.
 Sugary food and soda will convert plaque to acidic thereby causing tooth decay.

 Signs and Symptoms